Stadt-Geschichte-Basel/sgb-figures/README.md

 ### Software

 All plots are produced using [R](https://www.r-project.org/).
 The R environment including all necessary packages can be restored with the `renv.lock` file.
-In addition to [ggplot2](https://ggplot2.tidyverse.org/) and other parts of the [tidyverse](https://www.tidyverse.org/), this project uses several other packages for data processing and visualisation, including [here](https://here.r-lib.org/index.html) and [renv](https://rstudio.github.io/renv/index.html) for creating a reproducible environment as well as [csvwr](https://cloud.r-project.org/web/packages/csvwr/index.html) for writing metadata files.
+In addition to [ggplot2](https://ggplot2.tidyverse.org/) and other parts of the [tidyverse](https://www.tidyverse.org/), this project uses several packages for data processing and visualisation, including [here](https://here.r-lib.org/index.html) and [renv](https://rstudio.github.io/renv/index.html) for creating a reproducible environment as well as [csvwr](https://cloud.r-project.org/web/packages/csvwr/index.html) for writing metadata files.

 ## Installation